Blog | Investors | Careers

 Publishing Costs and Business Models under OA

-As libraries and institutions drive hard-nosed negotiations, we will see more and more OA-based offerings in future.
+As libraries and institutions drive hard-nosed negotiations, we will see more and more OA-based offerings in the future.
 As a result, publishers will have to ensure wider content delivery options, with a great focus on digital publishing.
-MPS’s THINK360 platform suite is particularly suited to this scenario.
-Be it OA publishing or subscription model or pay-per-view model, the ScholarStor platform supports all business models.
-With its comprehensive SEO feature, ScholarStor makes content easily searchable and widely available, driving more traffic.
-It also helps publishers automate marketing and advertising while expanding their outreach with social media integration.

 Sources –